kubernetes/website/content/en/docs/reference/using-api/cel.md

 [opt5]: https://pkg.go.dev/github.com/google/cel-go@v0.17.4/cel#CrossTypeNumericComparisons

 CEL functions, features and language settings support downgrade.
-For example, "CEL Optional Values" was introduced at Kubernetes 1.29 and so only API servers at that version or newer will accept write requests to CEL expressions that use "CEL Optional Values".
+For example, _CEL Optional Values_ was introduced at Kubernetes 1.29 and so only API servers at that version or newer will accept write requests to CEL expressions that use "CEL Optional Values".
 However, when a cluster is downgraded to Kubernetes 1.28 CEL expressions using "CEL Optional Values" that are already stored in API